mwouts/jupytext/packages/labextension/README.md

 ## Installation

 Please [install Jupytext](https://github.com/mwouts/jupytext/blob/master/README.md#installation) first.
-The jupytext installation should automatically install the JupyterLab extension.
-In order to activate it, rebuild JupyterLab with
+The Jupytext extension for JupyterLab is bundled with Jupytext.
+Installing Jupytext will trigger a build of JupyterLab the next time you open it.
+If you prefer, you can trigger the build manually with

 ```bash
 jupyter lab build